Wilhelm Blaschke: Early life and career

+Politics and later life

 In 1933 Blaschke signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
 However, he defended Kurt Reidemeister against the Nazis and, in the early 1930s, campaigned against Ludwig Bieberbach for leadership of the German Mathematical Society, arguing that the society should remain international and apolitical in opposition to Bieberbach's wish to "enforce Nazi policies on German mathematics and race".
-However, by 1936 he was supporting Nazi policies, called himself "a Nazi at Heart", and was described by colleagues as "Mussolinetto" for his fascist beliefs.
+However, by 1934 he was supporting Nazi policies, e.g., overseeing the dismissal of Max Zorn from Halle.
+He called himself "a Nazi at Heart", and was described by colleagues as "Mussolinetto" for his fascist beliefs.
 He officially joined the Nazi Party in 1937.

-After the war, Blaschke was removed from his position at the University of Hamburg for his Nazi affiliation, but after an appeal his professorship was restored in 1946.
-He remained at the university until his retirement in 1953.
+After the war, Blaschke was removed from his position as Dean at the University of Hamburg by the British on 3 September 1945 for his Nazi affiliation.
+After an appeal, against strong objections from Heinrich Behnke, and with support from Reidemeister, Constantin Caratheodory, Hans Zassenhaus, Konrad Knopp, Gustav Herglotz, and, crucially, W.V.D.
+Hodge, Blaschke was reinstated on 23 October 1946.
+He remained at the university until his retirement on 30 September 1953.
+Blaschke spent some time after retirement as a visiting professor in Istanbul University in 1953 and 1954.

+Over the course of his career, Blaschke gained membership to numerous academic societies: The German National Academy of Sciences Leopoldina, the Austrian Academy of Sciences, the Academy of Sciences and Literature, the Bavarian Academy of Sciences and Humanities, the Saxon Academy of Sciences and Humanities in Leipzig, and the German Academy of Sciences at Berlin.
+He also received honorary doctorates from Sofia University, the University of Padua, the Karlsruhe Institute of Technology, and the University of Greifswald.

+Blaschke died on 17 March 1962.
+He is buried in Ohlsdorf Cemetery.

 Publications

 In 1916 Blaschke published one of the first books devoted to convex sets: Circle and Sphere (Kreis und Kugel).
 Drawing on dozens of sources, Blaschke made a thorough review of the subject with citations within the text to attribute credit in a classical area of mathematics.